 January was about to turn to February.
-Other breaking news of the day included reporting that the German government, via their embassy in Tokyo, was demanding that Japanese publications cease from caricaturing Chancellor Adolf Hitler in print, given that he was a national leader rather than a politician and therefore immune from such treatment.
+Other breaking news of the day included reporting that the German government, via their embassy in Tokyo, was demanding that Japanese publications cease from caricaturing Chancellor Adolf Hitler in print, given that he was a national leader rather than a politician and therefore, by rights, owed immunity from lampooning.

 The Japanese, for their part, voiced their annoyance at a recent speech of Hitler’s in which he’d mentioned (as The New York Times reported it) the right of Europeans to rule coloured peoples.
 A spokesman from the Japanese Foreign Office said he wasn’t entirely sure in what capacity Hitler was speaking,

 but that his ideas, as reported, were offensive to the Japanese, who did not believe it was their destiny to be ruled by whites.
 Such utterances, he said, made it difficult to persuade Japanese newspapers to regard Hitler as exempt from the criticism to which politicians exposed themselves.

 January 30 marked the third anniversary of the Nazis having come to power, and there were more speeches in Germany to mark the occasion.
 Hans Frank, minister without portfolio, said, “We do not care what the world says about our Jewish legislation.”
 Nazi law, he explained, took account of five cardinal factors: blood, soil, honour, labour, and the will to defend.